Updated June 17, 2023

 Below are the points explain additional information:

 - The operation of imresize() method is carried out either by CPU or GPU.
 There is a numerical difference between the results of imresize that occurs on the bottom and rightmost borders of the resultant image.
-But this can be barely noticed by the naked eyes.

-- In case of the resultant image not having size with an integer value, the imresize() function does not use the specified scaling factor.
+- In the case of the resultant image not having size with an integer value, the imresize() function does not use the specified scaling factor.
 Imresize() uses ceil while calculating the size of the output image.

 This is a guide to Matlab Image Resize.
-Here we discuss an introduction to Matlab Image Resize, syntax with attributes, examples to resize images.
+Here we discuss an introduction to Matlab Image Resize, syntax with attributes, and examples to resize images.
 You can also go through our other related articles to learn more –